 The adults and larvae feed on the shoot tips and leaves, resulting in holes in the foliage and in some cases brown patches where only one surface of the leaf has been eaten.

-Light infestations of fuchsia flea beetle can be tolerated as small amounts of leaf loss will not affect the vigour or overall appearance of the plant.
+Populations of fuchsia flea beetle can usually be accepted as part of garden biodiversity as small amounts of leaf loss will not affect the vigour or overall appearance of the plant.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.